"be kind, for everyone you meet is fighting

 Today, Maria holds a Master of Science degree in Organizational Leadership from Manhattan College.
-She envisions a futAure where programs promoting mental health education and awareness are integrated into the public-school curriculum.
+She envisions a future where programs promoting mental health education and awareness are integrated into the public-school curriculum.
 “Just as physical education is a subject in school,” she says, “mental health should be its own course of study.”
-She shares this message of hope and empowerment by collaborating with representatives of other educational organizations, social agencies, and civic groups throughout the Yonkers community.
+She shares this message of hope and empowerment by collaborating with representatives of other educational organizations, social agencies, and community groups throughout the city of Yonkers.

 Our logo is a symbol of unity.
 The uneven break in the circle represents healing, emotions, and a reminder that mental health looks different for each individual and that the process of getting there is NOT linear.
 The circle represents community and togetherness.